 Asus Vivobook Pro 14 OLED Cinebench

-For reference purposes, the CineBench score of this processor is close to Core i7-10700K on the single-core end and close to i5-8400 on the multi-core end.
+For reference, this processor’s CineBench score is close to the Core i7-10700K on the single-core test and to the i5-8400 on the multi-core test.

 wPrime